tritonhacks/thwebdev-24/source/Frontend/Frontend.md

 {: .note }
 > By [Victor](https://linkedin.com/in/hsiaovictor)

-The Frontend can be described as what you see when you visit your favorite website.
-Whenever you watch YouTube or go on Instagram, what you are looking at is considered the front end of the website or app.
-The front end can be broken down into three main components:

-- HTML
-- CSS
-- JavaScript

-The gif below describes each of the front end components utilzing LEGOs
+Okay, imagine your favorite LEGO action figure as a cool website or app.
+The way it looks and feels when you play with it is like the front end.
+Now, let's break it down into three main components:

 ![HTML and CSS and JavaScript side by side](https://d2v4zi8pl64nxt.cloudfront.net/javascript-seo/5948abfc0e2df5.02876591.gif)